 Together Facing the Challenge (TFTC) is a program under the leadership of Maureen Murray, LCSW, within the Services Effectiveness Research Program in the Department of Psychiatry and Behavioral Sciences at Duke University School of Medicine.
 It was developed as a collaborative effort between Maureen Murray, Betsy Farmer, PhD, and Barbara J. Burns, PhD., and is based on nine years of treatment foster care (TFC) studies.
 In a 5-year randomized clinical trial funded by the National Institute of Mental Health (MH057448), Together Facing the Challenge (TFTC) showed significant improvement (compared to “usual care” TFC) in a range of youth-level outcomes (Farmer, et al., 2010).
 Additional research, and randomized trial (funded by The Duke Endowment) showed that an enhanced curriculum and training protocols can provide even more substantial improvements in practice and sustainability.

 Given the limited resources of agencies, as well as the increasing demands for evidence-based practice, we developed TFTC in an effort to provide a program that was both cost & time efficient.
-It is designed to be a low-cost approach to improving treatment within the existing structure & practice of a wide range of TFC agencies.
+It is designed to be a low-cost approach to improving treatment within the existing structure & practice of a wide range of foster care agencies.

 The training and consultation approach is used by TFTC to improve the skills of foster parents and their agency staff.
 The model focuses specifically on the in-home intervention elements (and creating adequate skill levels to implement these strategies effectively) and on the important role of supervision and coaching in helping foster parents work effectively.
 We don’t ask agencies to “re-invent the wheel” — instead, the goal of TFTC is to work with agencies to enhance what they already do well by growing their knowledge & expertise with evidence-informed approaches to improve practice & outcomes for youth in care.
-Simultaneously, we strive to ensure that our model of care is not only approachable, but also feasible with the resources available to currently existing TFC programs.
+Simultaneously, we strive to ensure that our model of care is not only approachable, but also feasible with the resources available to currently existing foster care programs.

 This Train-the-Trainer model applies practical parenting and supervisory techniques that are sustainable in a variety of foster care settings.
 The curriculum provides in-depth instruction, coaching, and consultation to enhance agency services.
 This training model brings together the strengths of evidence-based treatment with the realities of practice to offer an enhanced approach to meeting the needs of youth in care.